Java programmer expert

 Step 10: You can launch NetBeans via the newly created desktop icon.

 Congratulations!
-You have successfully installed Java and Apache NetBeans on your Windows computer.
-Now you’re ready to start programming in Java.
+You have successfully installed Java and Apache NetBeans on your Windows machine.
+You’re now ready to start programming with Java.